As a Hospitality employer, you've probably heard or asked yourself some of these questions:

 The hospitality industry has a diverse, young, and high-turnover workforce.
 Because hospitality providers rely on positive customer relations, effective management of the workforce can be as important to guest satisfaction, quality assurance, and company profitability as the food you serve or the rooms you rent.
 FordHarrison's Hospitality Industry Team members are committed to servicing these employers and this industry.

 WE KNOW HOSPITALITY.
-FordHarrison's Hospitality Industry Team combines the resources of our nearly 200 lawyers throughout the country who practice exclusively in labor/employment law with the approximately two dozen lawyers with extensive knowledge and experience working with hospitality clients.
+FordHarrison's Hospitality Industry Team combines the resources of our over 200 lawyers in 29 offices throughout the country, including five of counsel affiliates, who practice exclusively in labor/employment law with the approximately two dozen lawyers with extensive knowledge and experience working with hospitality clients.
 This unique knowledge and insight into the industry enables us to provide clients with legal advice specific to their demands, whether they are a nationwide multi-unit operator, a regional franchisee or a family-owned single establishment.
 In addition, our lawyers are active in hospitality trade associations, such as the National Restaurant Association, HR in Hospitality, American Hotel and Lodging Association, HospitalityLawyer.com, Latino Hotel Association, and visitor and convention bureaus in our individual office markets, and thus, are acutely aware of the unique trends and issues facing the hospitality industry.
 This depth of experience and industry knowledge allows us to "hit the ground running" on hospitality labor and employment matters.
 Simply put, our hospitality attorneys speak the language of the hospitality industry.

 NATION-WIDE FOOTPRINT; LOCAL PRESENCE.
 FordHarrison's Hospitality Team is positioned to effectively and economically assist hospitality employers of all sizes wherever located.
 Our larger clients recognize the advantage of having one go-to law firm for all labor and employment matters to assure quality and consistency, and our smaller clients understand that the expertise of a labor/employment "boutique" firm cannot be matched by "general practice" firms.
 Our nationwide team of lawyers with specific industry experience and client institutional knowledge provides a broad base of resources for servicing our clients.
 Our firm technology allows us to communicate with and share information among attorneys and clients across the country, and at the same our national geographic footprint means we can have "boots on the ground" anywhere in the country within hours.